software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 1
 >
 > _One of the group members_ should create a new session in Flinga as instructed above.
 Name the session "Retrospective 1".
 Once the session is created, other group members should join the session with the "Join link".
-Setup the session board organize the Retrospective event as instructed above.
+Setup the session board and organize the Retrospective event as instructed above.
 >
 > Once you have completed the Retrospective write down the issues and actions to the repository's `retrospectives/sprint-1.md` file and push the changes to GitHub.